introduction-to-python-bsuir-2019/PythonHomework/README.md

 [Introduction to Python] Homework Repository

 # How to use
-* pip install -r requirements.txt
+* pip install .
-* python rss-reader.py "https://news.yahoo.com/rss/" --limit 2 --json
+* rss-reader rss-reader.py "https://news.yahoo.com/rss/" --limit 2 --json
+--to-pdf C:\Users\User_name\Desktop
 * --date prints cached news that were parsed previously from the given URL Creates folder cache and saves news in JSON files format file name = date (like 20191125.json)